Architecture of Russia

-Saint Basil's Cathedral (1482–95) is a showcase of Muscovite Russian architecture.
+Saint Basil's Cathedral (1554–1560) is a showcase of Muscovite Russian architecture.

-The architecture of Russia refers to the architecture of modern Russia as well as the architecture of both the original Kievan Rus', the Russian principalities, and Imperial Russia.
-Due to the geographical size of modern and Imperial Russia, it typically refers to architecture built in European Russia, as well as European influenced architecture in the conquered territories of the Empire.
+The architecture of Russia refers to the architecture of modern Russia as well as historical states, including Kievan Rus', the Russian principalities, the Tsardom of Russia, and the Russian Empire.

-The vernacular architecture stems from wooden construction traditions, and monumental masonry construction started to appear during the Kievan Rus’ era in what is now modern Ukraine.
-After the Mongol invasion of Rus, the Russian architectural trajectory continued in the principalities of Novgorod, Vladimir-Suzdal, Pskov, Muscovy, and the succeeding states of the Tsardom of Russia.
+The vernacular architecture stems from wooden construction traditions, and monumental masonry construction started to appear during the Kievan period.
+After the Mongol invasions, the Russian architectural trajectory continued in succeeding feudal Russian states, including Novgorod, Vladimir-Suzdal, Pskov, and Moscow, until they were united into a centralized state at the dawn of the modern era.

 Much of the early standing architectural tradition in Russia stems from foreign influences and styles.
-Among the characteristic styles present in Russian architecture are the Byzantine revival style of the Kievan Rus’ and succeeding principalities’ churches, the Muscovite style, baroque, neoclassical, eclecticism, art nouveau, as well as the signature styles of the Soviet period.
+Among the characteristic styles present in Russian architecture are the Byzantine revival style of Kievan Rus' and succeeding principalities' churches, the Muscovite style, baroque, neoclassical, eclecticism, art nouveau, as well as the signature styles of the Soviet period.

 Pre-Christian architecture

-Russian architecture is a mix of eastern Roman and Pagan architecture.
+Russian architecture is a mix of eastern Roman and pagan architecture.
 Some characteristics taken from the Slavic pagan temples are the exterior galleries and the plurality of towers.